 Focus: long-term customers with expansive lifetime value.

-KPIs include: NRR, expansion, LTV, gross margins, multiproduct expansion
+KPIs include: NRR, expansion, LTV, gross margins, and multiproduct expansion

 ICP Clarity